James-Cavanaugh/James-Cavanaugh/README.md

 <h3>🛠️ Reading and Side-Projects</h3>
 <p>
-Currently I have a few Python books that I am reading through, and most of my time currently is being spent reading those books and doing projects based on the chapters that I have read.
+I currently have a few Python books I am reading through, and most of my time is spent reading them and working on projects based on the chapters I have read.
 The books I plan on reading or am currently reading are listed below.
 </p>
 <ul>
   <li>Python Crash Course 2nd Edition</li>